euticus/openfold/openfoldpp/docs/openfoldplus_tasks.md

-OPENFOLD TASKS  Absolutely — here's the overly detailed, Codex/Cursor-friendly OpenFold++ task list with expanded explanations, step-by-step intent, and clear objectives.
+OPENFOLD TASKSAbsolutely — here's the overly detailed, Codex/Cursor-friendly OpenFold++ task list with expanded explanations, step-by-step intent, and clear objectives.
 It’s verbose on purpose to help clarify scope and give you (or an AI agent) everything needed to execute each task in isolation.

 # ✅ OpenFold++ – Expanded Task List (Verbose + Codex/Cursor Friendly)